-- The table below sets out recommended sanctions to be applied on Participants in respect of On-Field Breaches.
+- 1. The table below sets out recommended sanctions to be applied on Participants in respect of On-Field Breaches.
 However, the Disciplinary Chair or Disciplinary Panel shall not be limited to imposing the recommended sanctions and can impose greater or lesser sanctions as appropriate in the circumstances of the particular case. - 2.
-Unless the Disciplinary Chair or Disciplinary Panel stipulate otherwise, bans shall apply to all cricket, be effective immediately and remain on the Participant's record for up to 24 calendar months from the date of the breach.
+Unless the Disciplinary Chair or Disciplinary Panel stipulate otherwise, bans shall apply to all cricket, be effective immediately and remain on the Participant's record for 24 calendar months from the date of the breach.

 Level of On- field breach First On-Field breach Second On-Field Breach (within 24 months) Third On-Field Breach (within 24 months)

-Level 1 1 week ban 2 week ban 3 week ban
+Level 1 1 match ban 2 match ban 3 match ban

-Level 2 2 week ban 4 week ban 12 week ban
+Level 2 2 match ban 4 match ban 6 match ban

-Level 3 6 week ban 12week ban 24 week ban
+Level 3 6 match ban 8 match ban 10 match ban

-Level 4 10 week ban 20 week ban 40 week ban
+Level 4 10 match ban 12 match ban 18 match ban

-- 3. The CCCL have directed that the default sanction (in relation to bans/suspensions), will be in terms of "weeks", (as opposed to numbers of matches). - 4.
+- 3. If Disciplinary Chairs or Disciplinary Panels prefer, they can stipulate that bans cover: - a.
+A specific time period, e.g. one week; and/or - b.
+A specific number of days of cricket. - 4.
 The Disciplinary Chair or Disciplinary Panel shall take into account all aggravating and mitigating factors when determining the appropriate sanction.
 The Disciplinary Chair or Disciplinary Panel shall determine whether, and to what extent, to depart from the standard sanctions and/or to impose additional penalties as they deem fit, including (but not limited to) the following, which may be suspended (in full or in part):